WHAT IS A SIXTH FORM COLLEGE?

 Notre Dame is a Catholic College with a strong tradition of pastoral care for students.
 There is a weekly tutorial programme when tutors are available to give out important information about what is happening in College.

 Topics covered include study and revision tips, careers advice, and going to university.
-The General Studies programme is also delivered via the Tutorial Programme.
 The College employs full time Careers and Educational Advisors so Careers advice is available throughout the day and a counsellor is available on site every day.
 Extensive guidance is offered by staff and outside speakers to lead you through the complicated process of university application.
 Timetabled workshops are available for students who want to go over parts of the course that they may have found difficult.
 This is often on a one to one basis and can be invaluable in the run up to the final exams.
 The College is committed to supporting the study needs of all students.
-Students wishing to develop their study skills e.g. time management, literacy and numeracy, can do so by accessing Study Link.
+Students wishing to develop their study skills e.g. time management, literacy and numeracy, can do so by accessing Learner Support.
 Trained staff will help you to design an individual programme of learning that you will then work through together.
 You can arrange sessions yourself or through discussion with any of your teachers.

 A PLACE TO MAKE NEW FRIENDS & DISCOVER NEW INTERESTS

 Our students come from a wide range of schools throughout the region, and we have a number of international students from as far away as China, Vietnam or South America.
 They bring a wealth of different backgrounds, culture and traditions, and so at Notre Dame there is a wonderful opportunity to meet different people and make new friends.
 Outside of the classroom, there is a vast range of sports and leisure activities to get involved in.
-Our enhancement programme offers weekly activities such as drama, rock climbing, women’s football, and rock guitar school.
-We also offer end of year residential trips to, for instance, Prague, New York, Berlin and the coast-to-coast cycling trip.
+We offer an extensive range of weekly activities and we also offer end of year residential trips to, for instance, Dubrovnik, New York and Berlin.

 A PLACE TO RELAX